thomas-melville/myNotes/General/Career_Development/GIT/gitflow.md

 these just make it easier to follow this model by giving one word commands instead of the individual git commands

 **What about the review process??????**
+ECM are using GitFlow & Gerrit, working quite well according to Santhosh

 ## branches

 ### master

 The HEAD of this branch always reflects a production ready state.
-Once all the commits from develop branch are merged back into master this is considered a release and tagged as such this enables the possibility of a git hook script on the server to deploy the new release to a production server.
+Once all the commits from the develop branch which are on the release branch are merged back into master this is considered a release and tagged as such this enables the possibility of a git hook script on the server to deploy the new release to a production server.

 ### develop